Common myths about breast augmentation and implants

 I will not be able to breastfeed after having a breast augmentation – MYTH

 This is a common myth found online, with many women believing they cannot breastfeed after having breast implants.
 It is entirely possible to breastfeed babies after breast augmentation surgery.
 Your surgeon is skilled in several techniques which are designed to preserve breastfeeding ability.
 If you have any concerns about breastfeeding after breast augmentation, you should discuss these with your surgeon at the consultation, as this can determine the type of surgical techniques used.
-The periareolar or around-the-nipple technique is avoided in women keen to breastfeed in future.
+The periareolar or around-the-nipple technique is avoided in women keen to breastfeed in the future.

 Breast implants should be changed every ten years or even earlier – MYTH